How do we recommend the range of increments for the year? How do companies determine yearly merit increments for staff?

 5. Cost of living: While inflation is a factor, the cost of living in Singapore is also essential to consider.
 If the cost of living is increasing faster than inflation, you may need to adjust your increment range accordingly.

 Taking into account the cost of living is indeed essential, particularly in Singapore where it plays a significant role.
 While inflation is a general factor affecting the overall economy, the specific cost of living in a particular location can fluctuate independently.

 In Singapore, where the cost of living can rise at a faster pace than the general inflation rate, it becomes crucial to consider this aspect when determining the increment range.
 The cost of housing, transportation, healthcare, and other essential expenses can have a direct impact on employees’ financial well-being and their ability to meet their everyday needs.

 If the cost of living in Singapore is increasing at a faster rate than inflation, it may be necessary to adjust the increment range to ensure that employees’ salaries keep pace with the rising costs.
 Failing to consider this aspect can result in a decrease in the real purchasing power of employees’ salaries over time.

 By aligning the increment range with the cost of living, companies demonstrate their commitment to supporting employees in maintaining a reasonable standard of living.
 This practice helps to alleviate financial stress and enhance employee satisfaction and engagement.

 Regularly monitoring the cost of living in Singapore and making adjustments to the increment range accordingly ensures that the company’s compensation remains competitive and reflective of the economic realities faced by employees in their daily lives.

-By taking these factors into consideration, you can recommend an appropriate range of increment that takes into account the company’s financial situation, employee performance, industry standards, market competition, and the cost of living.
+By considering these factors, you can recommend an appropriate range of increments that takes into account the company’s financial situation, employee performance, industry standards, market competition, and the cost of living.